MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/tutorials/test-javascript-client-side-web-app-microsoft-graph.md

 ## Clone and configure the sample app

-Clone the repository.
+- Clone the repository.

 ```sh
 git clone https://github.com/microsoft/dev-proxy.git
 ```

-Follow the instructions in [samples/readme.md](https://github.com/microsoft/dev-proxy/blob/main/samples/readme.md) to configure the app.
+- Follow the instructions in [samples/readme.md](https://github.com/microsoft/dev-proxy/blob/main/samples/readme.md) to configure the app.

 ## Start Dev Proxy

+Dev Proxy comes with a preset configuration for testing apps that send requests to Microsoft Graph and SharePoint Online APIs.

-Open a terminal, enter `devproxy` and press <kbd>Enter</kbd>.
+- Open a terminal, enter `devproxy --config-file presets\m365.json` and press <kbd>Enter</kbd> to start Dev Proxy with the preset configuration.

-> [!NOTE]
-> If you're using macOS, you will also need to enable the `Secure Web Proxy (HTTPS)` proxy on your network device.

 ## Launch the sample app

-Open a new terminal and change to the `samples` directory.
+- Open a terminal and change to the `samples` directory.

-Enter `npx lite-server` and press <kbd>Enter</kbd> to start the sample app web server.
+- Enter `npx lite-server` and press <kbd>Enter</kbd> to start the sample app web server.

 :::image type="content" source="../media/test-app-js-welcome.png" alt-text="Screenshot of the sample app running in Microsoft Edge browser on macOS.
 The app shows a large Microsoft logo with two buttons below it.
 A primary button with the text 'With SDK' and a secondary button with the text 'Without SDK'.":::

 ## Test the sample app

-In the running app, select the `Without SDK` button.
+- In the running app, select the `Without SDK` button.

 > [!CAUTION]
-> If you get an empty page after clicking the `Without SDK` button, check that you have [configured the Azure AD App Registration](https://github.com/microsoft/dev-proxy/tree/main/samples#configure-azure-ad-app-registration).
+> If you got an empty page after clicking the `Without SDK` button, check that you have [configured the Azure AD App Registration](https://github.com/microsoft/dev-proxy/tree/main/samples#configure-azure-ad-app-registration).
 The issue occurs when the `.env` file containing the `Client ID` of your app registration is missing.

-Select the `Login` button and complete the sign in flow.
+- Select the `Login` button and complete the sign in flow.

 :::image type="content" source="../media/test-app-js-login.png" alt-text="Screenshot of the sample app running in Microsoft Edge browser on Windows 11.
 The app shows a large Microsoft logo with two buttons below it.
 A primary button with the text 'Login' and a secondary button with the text 'Back'.":::